elastic/kibana/rfcs/text/0013_saved_object_migrations.md

       1. That belong to a known saved object type.
       2. Which don't have outdated migrationVersion numbers since these will be transformed anyway.
       3. That belong to a type whose mappings were changed by comparing the `migrationMappingPropertyHashes`.
 (Metadata, unlike the mappings isn't commutative, so there is a small chance that the metadata hashes do not accurately reflect the latest mappings, however, this will just result in an less efficient query).
-7. Transform documents by reading batches from the source index then transforming and updating them with optimistic concurrency control.
+7. Transform documents by reading batches of outdated documents from the target index then transforming and updating them with optimistic concurrency control.
    1. Ignore any version conflict errors.
    2. If a document transform throws an exception, add the document to a failure list and continue trying to transform all other documents.
 If any failures occured, log the complete list of documents that failed to transform.
 Fail the migration.
 8. Mark the migration as complete by doing a single atomic operation (requires https://github.com/elastic/elasticsearch/pull/58100) that: